JPBP22/nutrition-app/README.md

         3. Profile section.

 4. Menu
-    -  We include a bottom navigation bar (TBD).
+    -  We include a bottom navigation bar.
-    -  We include a hidden navigation bar at the side (TBD).
+    -  We include a hidden navigation bar at the side.

 4. Edamam API connected with Nnutritional gpt (Chat gpt api to receive recommendations about the nutritional plans the user shuld follow).
     - Share your results with others (TBD).